 PDU Session(s)/PDN Connection(s) for UAS services shall only be established after a UAV has been authenticated and authorized by the USS.
-This may happen during UUAA-MM, as described in clause 5.2.2, or during UUAA-SM as described in this clause.
+This may happen during UUAA-SM as described in this clause.

 A UAV may use either a common or separate PDU Session/PDN connection for connectivity with the USS and a UAV-C.